Ex-Google VP’s new app is helping 30,000 Kansas students return to college

 Over the summer, as Kansas was seeing a rise in COVID-19 cases, its state university was plotting a way to keep transmission down on campus.
-While the majority of the University of Kansas was still locked down, its administrators decided to open up labs and research buildings, the contents of which could not be accessed online, to staff.
+While the majority of the University of Kansas was still locked down, its administrators decided to open up labs and research buildings, the contents of which could not be accessed online, to 1,000 staff and researchers.

 To open these buildings safely, the university worked with a nonprofit called CVKey Project to pilot a symptom-checking app among a small group of staff that needed to access research archives and laboratories.
 The app would review symptoms and either clear users to go into school or direct them to stay home and contact a health professional for further guidance.
 Now, the University of Kansas is preparing to roll out the CVKey app to its student population of nearly 30,000 for entry into 266 buildings across campus.